 Content: Field study in western Oregon of geologic processes of an active continental margin.
-The classjourneys from the Pacific Coast to the Cascade Mountains while examining evidence of subjection zone earthquakes, docked seamounts, and active stratovolcanoes.
+The class-journeys from the Pacific Coast to the Cascade Mountains while examining evidence of subjection zone earthquakes, docked seamounts, and active stratovolcanoes.
 Students learn to interpret the landscape with the theory of plate tectonics, to recognize regional geologic hazards, and to represent their interpretations as cross-sectional diagrams, stratigraphic columns, geologic maps and chronologies.
 Instruction emphasizes the ability to communicate these understandings to general audiences.

 Prerequisites: None.
+Credits: 2 semester hours.
 SCI 676 Oregon Field Geology East

 Content: Field study in north central and northeastern Oregon of Cenozoic paleostratigraphy and accretionary plate tectonics.
 The class explores the geology of the formations exposed in the John Day River Basin, then continues on a transect of the state to observe fragments of ancient terranes.
 Students learn to recognize signals of climate change in the fossil record as well as evidence of past subduction and accretionary events on the western margin of North America.
 Present day geomorphological processes, such as landsliding, receive careful attention as well.
-Instruction emphasizes introductory-level field problem-solving skills and the construction by novices of stratigraphic columns, geologic maps, and geologic cross-sections, with an emphasis on the ability to communicate geologic concepts and processes to general audiences.
+Instruction emphasizes introductory-level field problem-solving skills and the construction by novices of stratigraphic columns, geologic maps, and geologic crosssections, with an emphasis on the ability to communicate geologic concepts and processes to general audiences.
+Prerequisites: None.